Certificate & Diploma Herbal Medicine Courses NZ

 - Educational Videos

-- Paul Bergner’s lectures
+- Paul Bergner’s Courses

-1) Educational videos
+1) Educational Videos

 Richard Whelan presents a series of educational videos on numerous, clinically relevant and diverse topics.
 A great deal of valuable knowledge can be clearly conveyed in this method and the material can be easily revised if and when needed.

-2) Paul Bergner’s lectures
+2) Paul Bergner’s Courses

 We are delighted to be closely collaborating with world-renowned herbalist and educator, Paul Bergner, for the presentation of our Diploma.
 As well as being active on our faculty and forum, all of Paul’s lectures, personal writings and vast library of classic texts are included in our course and may be listened to, read and revised whenever it suits.